 “Because of your mental health issues, you shouldn’t be in a serious relationship at all,” her therapist insists.
 “You feel torn between two men, but it has nothing to do with those men.
 It has to do with your personal issues.”

-A romantic comedy with a main character so damaged, and so difficult for others – even best friend Paula (Lynne Champlin) – to be around for long stretches, could be insufferable, but Bloom, McKenna and company are open about Rebecca's pathologies and what a pain she can be, which gives them comic and dramatic license to have her get even worse.
-Over the course of these episodes, we see Paula struggle to not get pulled back into all the Josh drama (and, in the process, realize that being Rebecca's sidekick distracted her recognizing that she aspires to more from her own life), see Greg reckon with the mess he's made of things, and even see usually cheerful bro Josh start to question his many choices, Rebecca-related and otherwise.
+A romantic comedy with a main character so damaged, and so difficult for others — even best friend Paula (Lynne Champlin) — to be around for long stretches, could be insufferable, but Bloom, McKenna and company are open about Rebecca’s pathologies and what a pain she can be, which gives them comic and dramatic license to have her get even worse.
+Over the course of these episodes, we see Paula struggle to not get pulled back into all the Josh drama (and, in the process, understand that being Rebecca’s sidekick distracted her from recognizing that she aspires to more from her own life), see Greg reckon with the mess he’s made of things, and even see usually cheerful bro Josh start to question his many choices, Rebecca-related and otherwise.

-It's sharp material that manages to give each character humanity even as the show is primarily aiming for laughs (it helps that Pete Gardner's clumsily chipper Darryl is often lurking in the background of scenes, hoping someone will notice him and/or his mustache), and it provides great fodder to the increasingly impressive catalog of original songs.
-Bloom gets to channel not only Marilyn, but Beyoncé, in a lavish Lemonade pastiche called “Love Kernels,” and along the way we get Josh belting out a pop punk number about why he likes women who play ping-pong (“Ping-pong shows she has control over her body / but it doesn't threaten my masculinity like basketball or hockey”), Greg doing an Irish drinking song, and Paula turning into Julie Andrews in The Sound of Music for a few wonderful minutes.
-And, just as the original theme is no longer necessary, there are moments where we only get a brief snippet of a potential new song: just enough to convey the joke and let us picture how a full version would sound and look, but not enough to derail what the scene is about.
+It’s sharp material that manages to give each character humanity even as the show is primarily aiming for laughs (it helps that Pete Gardner’s clumsily chipper Darryl is often lurking in the background of scenes, hoping someone will notice him and/or his mustache), and it provides great fodder to the increasingly impressive catalog of original songs.
+Bloom gets to channel not only Marilyn, but Beyoncé, in a lavish Lemonade pastiche called “Love Kernels,” and along the way we get Josh belting out a pop punk number about why he likes women who play ping-pong (“Ping-pong shows she has control over her body / but it doesn’t threaten my masculinity like basketball or hockey”), Greg doing an Irish drinking song, and Paula turning into Julie Andrews in The Sound of Music for a few wonderful minutes.
+And, just as the original theme is no longer necessary, there are moments where we only get a brief snippet of a potential new song: just enough to convey the joke and let us picture how a full version would sound and look, but not enough to derail what the scene is trying to do.